WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 In this section we discuss some key design considerations.

-### Asymmetric and symmetric switching
+### Asymmetric switching

-TODO
+Resuming a suspended continuation establishes a parent-child relationship which aligns with the caller-callee relationship for standard function calls meaning that no special plumbing is needed in order to compose the non-local control features we define with built-in non-local control features such as traps, exceptions, and embedder integration.

+### Symmetric switching

+Direct switching to a suspended peer continuation is semantically equivalent to suspending the current continuation with a special switch tag whose payload is the suspended peer continuation in the context of a handler which resumes the peer continuation.
+However, direct switching can (and should) be optimised to avoid the need to switch control to the handler before switching control to the peer.

+### Partial application

+Partial application can be important in practice due to the block and type structure of Wasm, as in order to return a continuation from a block, all branches within the block must agree on the type of continuation.
+Using `cont.bind`, a producer can ensure that the branches within a block each produce a continuation with the same type (the [Examples](#examples) section provides several example usages of `cont.bind`).

+SL: I'm not sure if we're going to actually include an example of `cont.bind` in the initial version of this document.

-### Linear usage of continuations
+### One-shot continuations

-Continuations in this proposal are single-shot (aka linear), meaning that they must be invoked exactly once (though this is not statically enforced).
+Continuations in the current proposal are single-shot (aka linear), meaning that they should be invoked exactly once.
 A continuation can be invoked either by resuming it (with `resume`); by aborting it (with `resume_throw`); or by switching to it (with `switch`).
-Some applications such as backtracking, probabilistic programming, and process duplication exploit multi-shot continuations, but none of the critical use cases require multi-shot continuations.
-Nevertheless, it is natural to envisage a future iteration of this proposal that includes support for multi-shot continuations by way of a continuation clone instruction.
+An attempt to invoke a continuation more than once results in a trap.
+Some applications such as backtracking, probabilistic programming, and process duplication exploit multi-shot continuations, but none of our critical use-cases requires multi-shot continuations.
+Nevertheless, it is natural to envisage a future extension that includes support for multi-shot continuations by way of a continuation clone instruction.

-### Memory management

-The current proposal does not require a general garbage collector as the linearity of continuations guarantees that there are no cycles in continuation objects.
-In theory, we could dispense with automated memory management altogether if we took seriously the idea that failure to use a continuation constitutes a bug in the producer.
-In practice, for most producers enforcing such a discipline is unrealistic and not something an engine can rely on anyway.
-To prevent space leaks, most engines will either need some form of automated memory management for unconsumed continuations or a monotonic continuation allocation scheme.

-* Automated memory management: due to the acyclicity of continuations, a reference counting scheme is sufficient.
-* Monotonic continuation allocation: it is safe to use a continuation object as long as its underlying stack is alive.
-It is trivial to ensure a stack is alive by delaying deallocation until the program finishes.
-To avoid excessive use of memory, an engine can equip a stack with a revision counter, thus making it safe to repurpose the allocated stack for another continuation.

 ## Specification changes